nergi-r/GraphVisualizer/README.md

 A Force-Directed Graph Layout created using d3js.v4 library
 - Construct graph based on input data
+- Generate a random graph based on input data
 - Dynamically insert a new node anywhere
 - Dynamically insert a new link between any node
 - Support dynamic & static graph layout